-The 10 Snobbiest Cities In America For 2023
+The 10 Snobbiest Cities In The United States For 2024

-There are certain parts of the country where residents and snootiness go together like a snob and a superiority complex.
-Of course there’s the West Coast snob – a newer creature who perhaps made his or her money in tech or a startup.
+In certain parts of the country, residents and snootiness go together like a snob and a superiority complex.
+Of course, there’s the West Coast snob — a newer creature who perhaps made his or her money in tech or a startup.

 We’re the snob hounds, and we’re on the case.